Victor-finance/Victor-finance.github.io/_pages/about.md

 I am an Assistant Professor at *College of Business Administration, Capital University of Economics and Business*, where I conduct research on **corporate finance, sustainable finance, and political economy**.
 I also work as a research assoiate at *Institute of International M&As and Investment, Renmin University of China*.

-My current research focuses on understanding how corporate decision-making is shaped by modern world.
+My current research focuses on understanding how corporate and individual decision-making is shaped by modern world.
 I am particularly interested in the intersection of finance and political economy, exploring how institutional innovations are transforming financial services.

 I received my Ph.D. in Financial Engineering and M.A. in Finance from *Renmin University of China*, and B.S. in Applied Mathematics and Finance from *Central University of Finance and Economics*.